Design Reports with Report Designer (SSRS)

 Use SQL Server Data Tools to define and deploy shared datasets for a reporting solution.
 Shared datasets can be deployed independently from other items in a project by using the OverwriteDatasets and TargetDatasetFolder properties.
 For more information, see Set Deployment Properties (Reporting Services).

 In Report Designer, you work in both the Report Data pane and in Solution Explorer to define shared datasets used in a report.
 For more information, see Report Data Pane.
 You cannot use SQL Server Data Tools to open published datasets directly from a report server or SharePoint site.
-For that feature, use Report Builder (SSRS) in Shared Dataset mode.
+For that feature, use Report Builder authoring environment (SSRS) in Shared Dataset mode.

 SQL Server Data Tools is a client tool.
 You can use query designers to help create and test your query results locally in Preview.
 After deployment, you can manage shared datasets independently from the shared data sources and reports that they depend on.
 For more information, see Report Embedded Datasets and Shared Datasets (Report Builder and SSRS), Query Design Tools (SSRS), and Manage Shared Datasets.

 Back to Top